Skip to content

 If your record lives or dies on feel (drums that breathe, guitars with a player's hands on them, vocals you can sit close to), you're in the right place.
 Live instrumentation is the foundation: guitars, bass, keys, strings, horns, vocals.
 What ties it all together: real performance, players reacting to each other, the sound of something actually happening in a room.

 Expect a record with some grit, some forward motion, some risk in it, a little ear-candy, and lots of emotion.
-The kind of mix that sounds like a place, not a plug-in.
+The kind of mix that feels like a place, not a preset.

 Drum kit set up on a Persian rug in a wood-paneled live room